sdm24/MySaltStates/salt/linux/README.md

 **ntp:** This state installs and configures ntp server.
 It should only be run on ntp3 and ntp4

 **apache:** Installs apache, and manages sites & mods if set in the pillar.
 The manage substate should be included in the scheduled highstate to manage the apache sites and mods enabled.
-See [Managing Apache With Salt] (http://wiki.example.com/display/group/Managing+Apache+With+Salt) on the KB
+See [Managing Apache With Salt] (http://wiki.example.com/display/SALT/Managing+Apache+With+Salt) on the KB

+**mariadb**: Installs mariadb and creates any databases defined in the pillar data.
+This state will hang when it is first run, and must be manually killed.
+See its README for more info.